Sister M. Dositheus Cawley, IHM

 December 17, 1867 – July 20, 1945

-Sister M. Dositheus Cawley, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Friday, July 20, 1945 at St. Joseph’s Hospital in Carbondale, Pennsylvania.
+Sister M. Dositheus Cawley, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Friday, July 20, 1945 at St. Joseph’s Hospital in Carbondale, PA.

-Sister also served in child care for resident children at the St. Joseph’s Foundling Home in Scranton, PA, and as well as at St. Mary’s Home in Cresson, PA, where she also served as superior.
+Sister Dositheus also served in child care for resident children at St. Joseph’s Foundling Home in Scranton, PA.
+She served as superior at St. Mary’s Home in Cresson, PA.

-She is preceded in death by a brother, Reverend Patrick.
+She was preceded in death by two brothers, William Joseph (infant) and Reverend Patrick.

-She is surived by a brother, John of Pittston, PA, four sisters, Bridget English of Pittston, PA, Sister M. Anicetus, IHM of Scranton, PA, Ann and Elizabeth, both of Pittston, PA, nieces and nephews.
+She is surived by a brother, John of Pittston, PA; four sisters, Bridget English of Pittston, PA, Sister M. Anicetus, IHM of Scranton, PA, Ann and Elizabeth, both of Pittston, PA; nieces and nephews, including our Sister Mary Stephen, IHM, of the Church of the Nativity in Scranton, PA; grandnieces and grandnephews, including our Sister M. James Francis, IHM, of the Marian Convent in Scranton, PA.

-The funeral will be held on Monday, July 23 at 9:30 am at St. Catherine’s Church in Moscow, PA, with interment will follow at the parish cemtery (St. Catherine’s Cemetery).
+The funeral will be held on Monday, July 23 at 9:30 am at St. Catherine’s Church in Moscow, PA.
+Interment will follow at St. Catherine’s Cemetery, Moscow.
 Friends may call on Sunday afternoon or evening at St. Agnes Place in Elmurst, PA.

 Excerpted from The Sisters of the I.H.M.: The Story of The Founding of The Congregation of the Sisters, Servants of the Immaculate Heart of Mary and Their Work In The Scranton Diocese by Sister M. Immaculata Gillespie, IHM, P.J.
 Kenedy & Sons, NY, 1921, pgs.
 199, 200